Is It Okay To Save Up Buprenorphine Doses?

 An individual decision

 Honesty in recovery is ideal—especially between patient and doctor.
 But given the current political and economic climate surrounding opioids and opioid agonist therapy, patients may have some legitimate cause for concern.
 Each patient will have to make an individual decision on this matter; I am certainly not going to police anyone.
-It sounds like top prescribing physicians don’t wish to either.
+It sounds like many prescribing physicians don’t wish to either.
 But neither can I recommend saving doses when it’s so important to get the full benefit of your medication and not skimp at the expense of your recovery.
 If you do decide to save a few doses, it’s important that you regularly check in with yourself and make sure you’re not going overboard or being deceptive in a way that can harm your treatment goals.
 That definitely means that you’re not selling extra doses.

 “The best approach to prevent any of this is to have a close working relationship with the patient to explore fears and provide some assurance of protection against arbitrary discontinuation of care,” says McCarthy.
 By creating trust between doctors and the people they serve, we can reduce the fear that leads to dose-hoarding in the first place.